Please review thoroughly.

 By Church law, all weddings are to be celebrated in the Church.
 Special consideration may be given to marriages between a Catholic and a non-Christian.
 All such requests must be supported by serious reasons explaining why the exception is necessary and must be approved by the Pastor.
 If the Pastor approves, then a formal dispensation/permission must be requested through the Metropolitan Tribunal of the Archdiocese of Atlanta by the clergy with whom you are preparing.
 Such permission, if granted, affects only the actual ceremony.
 You must still comply with the other provisions of Church law.

 Setting the Date

 To reserve a date for your wedding, you must first contact the Wedding Scheduler at Christ the King who will then send you a questionnaire that will need to be filled out and returned to begin the process.
 You can go online to look at available dates.
+The Cathedral cannot schedule weddings more than 18 months out.
 Once you have confirmation that your date and time is available you will be sent a link to make your payment.
 Dates cannot be put on hold until payment is made.
 Once your payment has been made a confirmation email will be sent along with the Cancellation and Dress Policies that must be signed and returned.